rayinla/rayinla.github.io/_posts/2018-5-18-what-is-javascript.md

 JavaScript, What Are You?
 ===========

-So, you want to learn JavaScript, huh?
-Before diving into this strange and beautiful language, it's a good idea to know exactly what you're diving into.
+Before diving into JavaScript, it's a good idea to know exactly what you're diving into.
 Kind of like how you'd want to know know someone before marrying them.

 You probably know that there are many memes and jokes floating about the interweb, hinting at JavaScript's flaws.
 Some of these have to do with geeky performance issues, but others have to do with the nuances of the language itself.
 The keyword here is nuance.
 Things don't always work like you expect them to sometimes, especially if you don't know what's going on under the hood.